ddols/Structural-genome-annotation-workflow/README.md

 This tutorial is meant to showcase one of the multiple ways a genome may be structurally annotated.
-That is, basically, to physically locate every possible genomic feature such exons, introns, genes and regulatory sequences (whenever it is possible).
-To do so it is fundamental to not only have a genome to annotate (duh) but most importantly transcriptomic data which will be essential to characterize the previously mentioned features.
+That is, basically, to physically locate every possible genomic feature such as exons, introns, genes and regulatory sequences (whenever it is possible).
+To do so, it is fundamental to not only have a genome to annotate (duh) but, most importantly, transcriptomic data, which will be essential to characterise the previously mentioned features.

-In an ideal world, the transcriptome should belong to the same species the genome we are trying to annotate belongs to.
-However, in times of need a sufficiently close species’ transcriptome should do the trick.
+In an ideal world, the transcriptome should belong to the same species whose genome we are trying to annotate.
+However, in times of need, a sufficiently close species’ transcriptome should do the trick.
 And in more desperate times, well, any transcriptome more or less related to our taxon is acceptable.
 Anyway, this workflow is an adaptation of